-Microwave 30 seconds, stir, microwave 30 seconds again if your sunflower seed butter is too hard to combine.
+- Microwave for 30 seconds, stir.
+Microwave again for 30 seconds if your sunflower seed butter is too hard to combine.
 You must obtain a thick brownish paste.
-If you don't have a microwave, bring on a stove in a small saucepan, stirring often until the ingredients are combined.
+If you don't have a microwave, bring it on a stove in a small saucepan, often stirring until the ingredients are combined.

-Cut into 10 bars, I recommend you warm the knife blade under a flame or hot water (dry the blade to avoid water to be added to the bar).
+- Cut into 10 bars.
+I recommend warming the knife blade under a flame or hot water (dry the blade to avoid wetting the bar).

 Storage and freezing

-Store the bars in the fridge in an airtight container for up to 3 weeks or wrap individually into plastic wrap and freeze up to 3 months.
+- Store the bars in the fridge in an airtight container for up to 3 weeks or wrap them individually into plastic wrap and freeze them for up to 3 months.